 Food Agriculture & Nutrition Network of Solano County

-Author: Aly Hite, Project Assistant, Healthy Cooking with Kids, Inc.
+Written by: Aly Hite, Project Assistant, Healthy Cooking with Kids, Inc.

 Gardening is a fast-growing trend in the United States as people are leaning towards a more sustainable lifestyle.
 There are many reasons gardening is a personal health benefit as well as an environmental benefit.
 Some people turn to gardening as simply a means of nourishment, while others depend on their gardens to help them unwind from their fast-paced lives.

 People across the nation are planting personal gardens in their back yards to offset costs of buying produce from the grocery store.
 There is also a reduction in a person’s carbon footprint associated with the transportation of produce from the source to the consumer.
 If it is grown outside a person’s house, there is no transportation needed!
 It is a gratifying experience to consume fresh produce after laboring in the garden for several weeks or months.
 Fresh fruits and vegetables generally are more nutrition-rich in vitamins, minerals, and fiber, compared to more processed alternatives found at a typical grocery store.
 In an “anit-GMO” and “organic only” political climate, some people find it easier to control such variables by simply growing their own food.

 Communities and schools are also rallying to create safe growing spaces for residents and students.
 There are many types of financial incentives, such as grants, for school districts to promote fully functioning school gardens.
 If gardens can obtain Good Agricultural Practices (GAP) certification through the United States Food and Drug Administration (FDA), produce procured from the garden can be served to students as a part of meals served in the cafeteria (1).
 This in turn offsets food production costs for the school system.
 Enriching curriculum through garden activities and demonstrations is an innovative way for teachers to get students focusing on the physical world outside the classroom.